Updated on

 Determining the correct marketing triggers involves the right mix of customer interaction, data analysis, and market research:

-3. Market Research: Understand market trends and consumer behavior for broader digital marketing triggers that apply to your target demographic.
+• Market Research: Understand market trends and consumer behavior for broader digital marketing triggers that apply to your target demographic.
+Market observation problem identification triggers are insights gained from monitoring market trends and consumer behavior that highlight areas for improvement in marketing strategies.

 Here, Elsa saves the day by being a perfect artificial intelligence marketing assistant to help small and medium enterprises achieve this process, which, otherwise, will be significantly simplified by automation through the collection of data and analyses to spot in an instance what prompts the customers to purchase without an immense investment associated with traditional ways of acquiring these important answers.